virtualidentityag/vi-frontend-hub/src/code-challenge.md

 - The content next to the image is always vertical centered
 - The whole component has full page width
 - Click on the call to action button opens the Contact Box
+- Add a close button for the Contact Box where you think it would make sense
+- Click on the close button closes the Contact Box

 Good luck and have fun!